Souq Al-Mubarakiya

 Souq Al-Mubarakiya is a historic souq in Kuwait City, Kuwait.
 It is one of the oldest souqs in Kuwait, and was a center of trade prior to the discovery of oil.

 This popular traditional market is located in Kuwait City, between Abdullah Al-Mubarak, Abdullah Al-Salem & Palestine Streets.
 This market has been around for at least 200 years.
-The market was damaged during the Iraqi invasion in 1990, however it was renovated and it got back its traditional flavor.
+The market was damaged during the Iraqi invasion in 1990; however, it was renovated and it got back its traditional flavor.

-You can spend hours in this market strolling around and discovering reasonable bargains on heritage goods such as Persian silk carpets, real Arab antiques, perfumes like musk and oud, and traditional costumes.
-This place is perfect whether you want to shop, eat, or for sightseeing.
-Al-Mubarakiya features a variety of shops such as dates, honey, spices, sweets, vegetables, fruits, meat, and fish.
-In addition to a range of shops accessories, gold and silver jewelries.
-The market also hosts two small museums: Sheikh Mubarak Kiosk and the first pharmacy in Kuwait, and admission is free.
+Vendors sell goods such as Persian silk carpets, antiques, perfumes like musk and oud, gold and silver jewelry, and traditional costumes.
+Other goods sold at Al-Mubarakiya include dates, honey, spices, sweets, vegetables, fruits, meat, and fish.
+The market also hosts two small museums: Sheikh Mubarak Kiosk and the first pharmacy in Kuwait.
+Admission is free.

-There is a courtyard near Masjid Al-Bahar (Sea Mosque), where you can find traditional cafes brewing their teas over coals, and several small restaurants are lined-up where they serve authentic Arab and Persian food to the customers in the open air.
-The prices are the cheapest in Kuwait.
-On hot summer days, water mist is sprayed from pipes over the tables to give you a cooling feeling.
+There is a courtyard near Masjid Al-Bahar (Sea Mosque) with traditional cafes that brew tea over coals, and several small restaurants serve authentic Arab and Persian food to the customers in the open air.
+On hot summer days, water mist is sprayed from pipes over the tables to cool visitors down.
 A children playground is nearby and shisha is also available.

-On 31 March 2022, the market was damaged by a massive fire that destroyed most of the shops.
+On 31 March 2022, a section of the market was damaged by a massive fire that destroyed shops.
+As of April 2025, that zone is still under reconstruction.